Greyfang

 When it rains, it pours!
 It's a great problem to have.

-I'm also actively playtesting Dune: Awakening developed by Funcom and Edge of Chaos developed by MetaGravity.
+I'm also actively playtesting Soulframe by Digital Extremes, Dune: Awakening developed by Funcom and Edge of Chaos developed by MetaGravity.
+And i'm still returning to City of Heroes on Homecoming as time allows.

 My Games